-Guidelines for the Sexual Misconduct and Relationship Violence Hearings
+Guidelines for the Sexual Misconduct and Relationship Violence Hearings guidelines have been created.

-In order to provide equity and efficiency in the administration of conduct review procedures, the following guidelines have been created.
 These guidelines should be interpreted in light of the philosophy and procedures stated above.
 If there is more than one reporting party or more than one responding party for a specific incident, the cases may be considered separately.